Eat and meet

 Directly across the busy main street, tucked away in the small strip of shops and 'economy' motels is Ray's.
 The sign denotes what awaits you inside.
 Simply put, Ray's has the look and feel of a seedy waterfront dive.
 Prices are cheap and Ray herself serves the limited menu that she often cooks on a whim.
 Ray's also attracts an eclectic clientele thanks to its pool table and dartboard.

 Down the road and an easy walk under a shady awning of trees is Langkawi Fair Shopping Mall.
 There are a few restaurants here, but notably Arts Cafe, a small joint offering coffee, Asian-fusion tapas, sandwiches and desserts surrounded by walls adorned with local artwork.
-Tropical Living Cafe is also a unique 'mall' venue with comfortable indoor and outdoor seating surrounded by exotic home furnishings for sale.
-The limited menu is augmented by a variety of teas, coffees and juices.

 Further up the main road, opposite a small inlet are several Malay and Chinese seafood stalls, but one of the standouts is Wonderland.
 This popular Chinese seafood restaurant has stood the test of time and fed many a local, tourist and expat.
 The fact that their toilets are inconveniently located across the street doesn't seem to deter even the older crowd.